wpybtw/Skywalker/README.md

 make
 ```

 ## Dataset

+## Preprocessing
 Skywalker uses [Galios](https://iss.oden.utexas.edu/?p=projects/galois) graph format (.gr) as the input.
 Other formats like Edgelist (form [SNAP](http://snap.stanford.edu/data/index.html)) or Matrix Market can be transformed into it with GALOIS' graph-convert tool.
 Compressed graphs like [Webgraph](http://law.di.unimi.it/datasets.php) need to be uncompressed first.
 Here is an example:
 ```
 wget http://snap.stanford.edu/data/wiki-Vote.txt.gz